microsoft/FeatureManagement-Dotnet/examples/EvaluationDataToApplicationInsights/README.md

 1. When the page is loaded, feature flags are evaluated for FeatureA and FeatureB.
 Events can be seen in the Output window.
 (There may be a small delay as events are batched)
 1. Click around the app and watch the logs.
 More events will be emitted.
 1. Go to Checkout and click "Check Out", which emits a custom event and a custom metric.
 This event and metric will be shown in the logs as well.
 1. If connected to Application Insights, head to the resource in the portal.
 Events and metrics will be there as well.
-Try going to Logs > New Query and run the query "customEvents".
+    1. Try going to Logs > New Query and run the query "customEvents".
 This should show the custom events emitted.
+	1. Try going to Metrics.
+Under Metric find Custom > checkoutAmount.
+Change the time range to a small period of time that encompasses your events for a clearer graph.
+	1. From the Metrics window, out-of-the-box metrics like Page Views and Server Requests can be viewed.